jcqln2/visioningcollage/README.md

-# a visioning tool to put ideas and brainstorming and vision boarding into a tangle single picture similar to irl collaging
+# an experimental tool to put ideas into a tangible collage